-5.1.13.2 FDP_ACC.2.2 The TSF shall ensure that all operations between any subject in the TSC and any object within the TSC are covered by an access control SFP.
+5.1.15.2 FDP_ACC.2.2 The TSF shall ensure that all operations between any subject in the TSC and any object within the TSC are covered by an access control SFP.

-5.1.14 FDP_ACF.1 Security attribute based access control
+5.1.16 FDP_ACF.1 Security attribute based access control

-- 5.1.14.1 FDP_ACF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] to objects based on [assignment: the following:] - a.
-The user identity and group membership(s) associated with a subject; - The following access control attributes associated with an object; and - c. [assignment: List access control attributes.
-The attributes must provide permission attributes with: - 1. the ability to associate allowed or denied operations with one or more user identities: - 2. the ability to associate allowed or denied operations with one or more group identities; and - 3. defaults for allowed or denied operations. - 5.1.14.2 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:
+5.1.16.1 FDP_ACF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] to objects based on [assignment: the following:]

+- a.
+The user identity and group membership(s) associated with a subject; - b.
+The following access control attributes associated with an object; and - c. [assignment: List access control attributes.
+The attributes must provide permission attributes with: - a. the ability to associate allowed or denied operations with one or more user identities: - b. the ability to associate allowed or denied operations with one or more group identities; and - c. defaults for allowed or de nied operations.

+5.1.16.2 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [assignment: a set of rules specifying the Discretionary Access Control policy, where:
-[assignment: a set of rules specifying the Discretionary Access Control policy, where: - a.
-For each operation there shall be a rule, or rules, that use the permission attributes where the user identity of the subject matches a user identity specified in the access control attributes of the object;

-- b.
-For each operation there shall be a rule, or rules, that use the permission attributes where the group membership of the subject matches a group identity specified in the access control attributes of the object; and - c.
+- a.
+For each operation there shall be a rule, or rules, that use the permission attributes where the user identity of the subject matches a user identity specified in the access control attributes of the object; - b.
+For each operation there shall be a rule, or rules, that use the permission attributes; - c. here the group membership of the subject matches a group identity specified in the access control attributes of the object; and - d.
 For each operation there shall be a rule, or rules, which use the default permission attributes specified in the access control attributes of the object when neither a user identity nor group identity matches.]